Canis Lupus, Wolf art by Steven Paul Carlson

 The center portrait was created from Houdini’s favorite publicity photo.

-On the left Houdini is performing his “challenge handcuff” act; it was in escapes, not magic, that Houdini would find his great success.
+On the left, Houdini is performing his “challenge handcuff” act; it was in escapes, not magic, that Houdini would find his great success.

 On the right is Houdini’s most famous escape, the Chinese Water Torture Cell.
-Houdini affectionately referred to it as The Up Side Down.
-Contrary to common belief Houdini did not die performing this act.
+Houdini affectionately referred to it as The Upside Down.
+Contrary to common belief, Houdini did not die performing this act.

 In the center are the Famous Mirror handcuffs, a custom set of cuffs made as a special challenge for Houdini by the London Daily Mirror in 1904.
 It was reported that 4000 people and more than 100 journalists turned out for the much-hyped event at London’s Hippodrome theater.
 The escape attempt dragged on for over three hours.
-When Houdini finally emerged free he broke down and wept when he was paraded on the shoulders of the cheering crowd.
+When Houdini finally emerged free, he broke down and wept when he was paraded on the shoulders of the cheering crowd.
 Houdini later said it was the most difficult escape of his career.

 (March 24, 1874 – October 31, 1926)

-Caught here in a rare moment of repose Houdini was a Hungarian-American magician and escapologist, stunt performer, actor and film producer.
+Caught here in a rare moment of repose, Houdini was a Hungarian-American magician and escapologist, stunt performer, actor, and film producer.
 He was also a skeptic who set out to expose frauds purporting to be supernatural phenomena.
 For the majority of his career, Houdini performed his act as a headliner in vaudeville.
 For many years, he was the highest-paid performer in American vaudeville.

 His parents were Rabbi Mayer Samuel Weisz (1829 – 1892)

-and his wife Cecilia Steiner (1841 – 1913).
+and his wife, Cecilia Steiner (1841 – 1913).
 Houdini was one of seven children.

 William Frederick “Buffalo Bill” Cody